 The Single Point of Access (SPA) is open 24/7/365 and provides access to a range of community health and social care support, including access to social workers and nurses.
 Staff within the SPA are experts in accessing community support services.
 Call (01472) 256 256.

-Visit the minor injuries unit at Goole and District Hospital for minor ailments and injuries such as cuts and bruises, infections, strains, rashes and burns.
+Visit the Urgent Treatment Centre at Goole and District Hospital for minor ailments and injuries such as cuts and bruises, infections, strains, rashes and burns.
 You do not need an appointment.
-There is also an MIU at Roxton Practice, Pelham Road, Immingham, DN40 1JW

 If it’s not an immediate emergency call NHS 111.
 The service is available 24 hours a day, seven days a week, and can provide medical advice and advise you on the best local service to offer the care you need.